 Is Milwaukee too cheap to save money (and likely save lives) in the long run?
 The City of Milwaukee estimates it will cost between $511 and $756 million to replace the lead laterals like Madison did.
 The city currently spends $393,000 per year to add ortho-phosphoric acid to lake water to treat it before we run it through lead pipes in order to keep the lead from seeping into our water.
 But given our kids’ lead levels, that doesn’t seem to be our best solution.

-HNNUSA with Miranda’s cooperation have provided Business Improvement District corridors in the Southside including some residential addresses of the 70,000 homes that have toxic lead pipe laterals, which data from the Milwaukee Department of Public Works and Milwaukee Water Works has released.
+HNNUSA with Miranda’s cooperation has provided data about the Business Improvement District corridors in the Southside including some residential addresses of the 70,000 homes that have toxic lead pipe laterals, which the Milwaukee Department of Public Works and Milwaukee Water Works has released.
 A City of Milwaukee map showing properties with lead service line from water main to crub stop includes most Milwaukee aldermanic districts except two that have toxic lead pipe laterals today.

 Find City of Milwaukee properties with lead pipe laterals by address at http://goo.gl/poY5yv